Are you struggling to make spongy Dhokla at home?

-If you steamed it well, the knife should come out clean.
+If you’ve followed the process well, the knife should come out clean.

-Note – When the steaming period is over, allow it to cool down for a few minutes.
+Note – When the steaming is over, allow the cooking pot to cool down for a few minutes.

-Once it’s cooled down, you can pour Water and Tadka over it.
+Once it’s cooled down, you can pour water and tadka over your steamed Dhokla.

-Did you know Dhokla rises even further after you pour water over it?
+Did you know Dhokla rises even more after you pour water over it?